raek/pladder/README.md

     systemctl --user restart pladder-bot.service

-When changing settins in the `.service` file themselves, reload them using:
+When changing settings in the `.service` files themselves, reload them using:

     systemctl --user daemon-reload